 Check Your Connection

-If you’re having issues with your internet speeds, you may need to check your wired and wireless connections – including your networking and Ethernet cables and your antenna – to make sure they’re secure and connected properly.
+If you’re having issues with your internet speeds, you may need to check your wired and wireless connections – including your cables – to make sure they’re secure and connected properly.

-Having your networking (Ethernet) cables incorrectly connected to your router or device can impact your internet speed and performance.
+Having your cables incorrectly connected to your cable modem or device can impact your internet speed and performance.

-- Make sure the connections are clean and tightly connected, and Ethernet (or network) cables click into place tightly at the back of the router and on your computer or other device.
+- Make sure the coaxial connections are clean and tightly connected, and Ethernet (or network) cables click into place tightly at the back of the modem and on your computer or other device.

-- Confirm that no cables or cords are damaged or have tight bends in them.
-Damaged items should be replaced.
-You can purchase one locally at a retail store or contact us.
+- Confirm that no cables are damaged or have tight bends in them.
+If any cables are damaged, they should be replaced.

 Check Your Wi-Fi